 The causes of anemia can be diverse.
 Since different triggers, such as hemorrhages or hemolysis, could be present simultaneously during the course of a disease and since this could always change the clinical manifestation of an already diagnosed anemia, such a diagnosis will have to be reassessed regularly.
 It is a diagnosis of exclusion.

 Treatment of Anemia of Chronic Diseases

 The first priority is to treat the underlying disease.
 Additionally, an erythropoietin substitution might be considered.
-Oral iron therapy is ineffective, and due to the relative iron insufficiency, which cannot be remedied by oral intake of iron, it is contraindicated.
+Oral iron therapy is ineffective, and, due to the relative iron insufficiency which cannot be remedied by an oral intake of iron, it is contraindicated.